tara-fenton/oh-my-zsh/README.md

 ![Terminal Image](terminal.png)

-Log out and login back again to use your new default shell.
+Log out and login again to use your new default shell.
 Test that it worked with
 ```echo $SHELL```